 Once you have finished the registration process, you will receive two emails:

 - one confirming your registration for the event;

 If you signed up for cancellation insurance when you registered ?

-You must apply for a refund within a period of two months before the date of the event and 15 days after the event on this platform.
+You must apply for a refund within a period of 15 days before the date of the event and 15 days after the event on this platform.
 A supporting document proving your inability to take part in the event will be requested.
 If this is a medical certificate, it must be dated no more than two days after the event.
 Refunds will be paid by bank transfer within two months after the event.
 If your application for a refund is approved, only the price of the race number will be refunded.
 Any options you signed up for during registration will not be refunded.

 If you did not sign up for cancellation insurance when you registered ?

 Unfortunately, we can’t access your request for cancellation, refund or race number transfer.
 The rules of the event state that “Any registration is personal, firm and definitive and cannot be refunded for any reason”, and “no transfer of registration is authorised for any reason whatsoever”.